CTLiu/ctw_python_assignment/README.md

 It is implemented by python 3 and integrated with MYSQL db.

+I developed this by using Mac, and for mac the port 5000 was reserved for ControlCenter, which is a native macOS application.
+This service will restart after killing the app, so I binded the port to 8000 instead of 5000, which was a little different from the assignment examples.

 ## Tech stack

 My main language is not python, so all of the libraries and file structure are based on my expereinces on Node.js.